lee-seong-wook/lee-seong-wook/README.md

 <br>
 I have uploaded the projects I've created and the things I've studied.

-- 🎓 I’m currently working on Daelim College
+- 🎓 I’m currently working on sejong university
 - 🌱 I’m currently learning Artificial Intelligence - computer vision
-- 👨‍💻 I am also an undergraduate researcher at the CVPR Lab.
+- 👨‍💻 I'm also a researcher at the CVPR Lab.

 - 📫 How to reach me: solee890@naver.com